fleek-network/ursa/crates/ursa-pod/README.md

   "127.0.0.1:6969" 64 262144 1048576
 ```

+For multiple clients, there is a terraform configuration provided to deploy and provision a few AWS instances, see [infra/ufdp-benchmark](../../infra/ufdp-benchmark/README.md)

 #### Server

 The benchmarking server will accept many requests, also printing the logs for instrumented methods.